Oslo Botanical Gardens

 In 2019, a brand new main library building was opened in Bjørvika, called Deichman Bjørvika.
 This library replaced the former main library in Kvadraturen and has become an architectural and cultural gem in Oslo.
 Deichman Bjørvika offers a wide range of books, magazines, audiobooks, films, and other media available to the public.
 Additionally, it...

-The Fjord City is an urban renewal project for the waterfront part of the centre of Oslo.
+The Oslo Fjord City is an urban renewal project for the waterfront part of the centre of Oslo.
 Here you'll find several facilities for recration and swimming, bars, pubs and cafes.

 Find the best Oslo hiking and walking tours here.
 Oslo, the capital city of Norway, offers a plethora of hiking opportunities surrounded by stunning natural landscapes.
 Oslo hiking tours provide locals and visitors alike with the chance to explore the beautiful scenery, rich cultural heritage, and diverse terrain that the area has to offer.